Samsung/tizen-docs/docs/application/design/wearable/patterns/application-start-process.md

 Launch screens are shown when the user launches your app.
 Avoid leaving the screen blank as the home screen loads.
 Instead, display a logo, image, or brief animation that shows your brand identity.
 Launch screens are unnecessary when the app is already running or is launched through another app.

 ![](media/pattern_9.1.1-850x174.png)
-*Express your app’s identity straight away.*
+*Express your app's identity straight away.*

 > **Tip**